kakavi/metabase/docs/enterprise-guide/data-sandboxes.md

 ---

-## Next: embedding Metabase in your web app
+## Next: embedding Kenga Analytics in your web app

-The next section will explain [how to embed](full-app-embedding.md) interactive dashboards and charts, or even whole sections of Metabase within your app.
+The next section will explain [how to embed](full-app-embedding.md) interactive dashboards and charts, or even whole sections of Kenga Analytics within your app.